-The wings will be comprised of female-molded sandwich construction surfaces.
-The wings will be supplied with the main spars and upper and lower surfaces already bonded together.
-The builder will only have to install the control system parts and build and install the control surfaces to finish the wing.
+The wings are comprised of female-molded sandwich construction surfaces.
+The wings are supplied with the main spars and upper and lower surfaces already bonded together.
+The builder only has to install the control system parts and build and install the control surfaces to finish the wing.

 Contact: If you have any questions, comments, or concerns about the HP-24 aircraft or project, or if you think the whole thing is silly and I ought to devote my free time to watching the Jerry Springer show, feel free to email me at firstname.lastname@example.org.

 Return to HP Aircraft home page

 Page updated 20 May 2015 all text and graphics copyright (c) 2015 HP Aircraft,